masa-finance/masa/src/masa/docs/source/README.md

 masa-cli --docs [page_name]
 ```

 This command will rebuild and view the documentation for the specified page.
+Note that the page name is optional.
+If no page name is provided, the documentation for the entire project will be displayed.

 ## License